 IV.
 Administrative Safeguards

-C. Workforce Security: Access to ePHI at appropriate locations will be granted on a “need-to-know” basis only, through storage of ePHI at a central source, accessible only at certain workstations and with protected access information, which shall be kept confidential by the authorized individuals.
-Access to ePHI by any individual may be terminated at any time, as deemed necessary by the Compliance Officer, ISOs, or supervisors.
+Access to ePHI at appropriate locations will be granted on a “need-to-know” basis only, through storage of ePHI at a central source, accessible only at certain workstations and with protected access information, which shall be kept confidential by the authorized individuals.
+Access to ePHI by any individual may be terminated at any time, as deemed necessary by the Security Officer, ISOs, or supervisors.

 - Data Backup Plan: A data backup plan must be documented and routinely updated to create and maintain, for a specific period of time, retrievable exact copies of information, to be stored in an off-site location.